vkbo/novelWriter/docs/source/write_structure.rst

 This section covers the structure of a novel project.

-It concerns documents under the Novel type root folder only.
+It concerns documents under the :guilabel:`Novel` type root folder only.
 There are some restrictions and features that only apply to these types of documents.

 .. _a_struct_heads: